logzio/logz-docs/_source/logzio_collections/_security-sources/cloudflare.md

 The Cloudflare web application firewall (WAF) protects your internet property against malicious attacks that aim to exploit vulnerabilities such as SQL injection attacks, cross-site scripting, and cross-site forgery requests.

+For an overview of Cloudflare logs, and the related S3 and Logpush configuration procedures, click [here](https://developers.cloudflare.com/logs/).

 #### Setup

 <!-- procedure intro -->